darkskyapp/translations/README.md

-Forecast API Translation Module
+Dark Sky API Translation Module
 ===============================

 Introduction
 ------------

-The [Forecast API][1] has, since the very beginning, included a [module for producing textual weather summaries][2] from its weather data.
+The [Dark Sky API][1] has, since the very beginning, included a [module for producing textual weather summaries][2] from its weather data.
 These summaries have always been in English (since that's the only language we know) and have always been procedurally generated (since there are so many possible weather